magnetophon/DEL2/README.md

   - mute output
   - clear taps
   - lock taps
-  There are two modes for the input and output mute: "toggle" and "direct":
-    - Toggle-mode is how most mutes work: the triggers turn the mute on when it's off and vice versa.
-    - Direct-mode is more like an instrument: the mute is on by default and the trigger turns it off only as long as you hold the trigger note.
 - The rhythm pattern is saved alongside the other parameters in the preset and DAW session.
 - [Stereo from end to end](#Faux-HRTF-panning).